- Understanding the many forms of cybercrime may allow you to better defend yourself.

-Adding an additional layer of security when you access your accounts, called 2-factor authentication, is a strong defense against this type of attack.
+Adding an additional layer of security when you access your accounts, called 2-factor authentication, is a strong defense against most common attacks.
 Fidelity and many other financial firms now offer 2-factor authentication.
-It requires you to enter a unique security code, randomly generated and sent to your phone or other mobile device, in addition to your standard login.
+It requires you to enter a unique security code, randomly generated and sent to your phone or other mobile device, in addition to your standard login ID and password.
 While not completely foolproof, 2-factor authentication raises the bar for cyberattackers trying to access your accounts.
-You might also consider it for nonfinancial sites, such as your mobile phone billing sites (e.g., AT&T, Verizon, T-Mobile, Xfinity) and email sites (e.g., Google Gmail, Apple, Microsoft, Facebook, Amazon, and Twitter all offer 2-step authentication options.
+Consider enabling 2-factor authentication for nonfinancial sites, such as your mobile phone billing sites (e.g., AT&T, Verizon, T-Mobile, Xfinity) and email sites (e.g., Google Gmail, Apple, Microsoft, Yahoo, Hotmail).

 Go long and stay strong

 Go with a password manager

-These days, most of us have dozens of passwords covering multiple devices and everything from social media to subscription services, e-commerce, banking, and Wi-Fi.
+These days, most of us have dozens of passwords covering multiple devices and everything from email accounts, telecom billing, and subscription services, to social media, online shopping, and banking.
 Remembering all these passwords, and changing them frequently, just isn't sustainable and as a result we have a tendency to reuse the same password everywhere.
 This is the worst practice though.
 Fortunately, there's an app for that.
 Password manager apps generate and store all your passwords in a secure environment.
 They'll even auto-fill login information for stored sites.
 Many now sync your passwords across all your devices and automatically generate new ones on a regular schedule.
 The cost of state-of-the-art password managers is negligible—especially when compared with the convenience and security they provide.

 Updating your systems is easier than it used to be